prooph/processing/README.md

 No and yes.
 As you can see under the releases tab we don't reached a stable version yet and therefor currently don't support semantic versioning.
 But if you want to use it in production you can send us an email at contact[at]prooph.de and we'll find a way.

+# Examples

+Please see [examples doc](examples/README.md) to get started with Ginger.

 # Components